Ohtani’s HR helps Angels end skid with 4-2 win over Astros

 TRAINER’S ROOM

-Astros: Baker said that RHP Jake Odorizzi, who left Saturday’s start after one out with right forearm tightness, was being evaluated by a doctor on Sunday but he hadn’t received an update after the game. … Second baseman Jose Altuve, who revealed on Saturday that he had tested positive for COVID-19, is feeling good and Baker said he could return early next week.
+Astros: Manager Dusty Baker said that RHP Jake Odorizzi, who left Saturday’s start after one out with right forearm tightness, was being evaluated by a doctor on Sunday and that he could have an update after the game. … Second baseman Jose Altuve, who revealed on Saturday that he had tested positive for COVID-19, is feeling good and Baker said he could return early next week.

 UP NEXT